zokeber/argentina-json/README.md

 ### RethinkDB:

-To importing into RethinkDB, use:
+To import into RethinkDB, use:

 ```bash
 rethinkdb import -f argentina.json --table argentina.provinces